How to Become a Television Comedy Writer

-Not that these jobs are easy to find, but many television writers began their careers as a writer’s assistant.
+Work as a writer's assistant jobs are not easy to find, but many television writers began their careers as a writer’s assistant.
 The job is exactly that—working as an assistant to the writers.
 It will not only familiarize you with the process of writing for television, but you will be working directly with the writers on staff.
 You will be in direct communication with the people that might one day hire you as a writer.

 Get an Agent